Feature: #107697 - Unified file creation in Element Browser

 2. Add online media - Enter a URL from supported online media platforms (YouTube, Vimeo) to add media files directly from the web.

-3. Create text file - Create new empty text files with supported extensions (based on system configuration).
+3. Create text file - Create a new empty text file with supported extensions (based on system configuration).

-The modal keeps the file storage tree visible, allowing to navigate between folders without losing context.
-All three options are available in one unified interface, streamlining the file creation workflow.
+The modal keeps the file storage tree visible, allowing users to navigate between folders without losing context.
+All three options are available in a single, unified interface, streamlining the file creation workflow.

 Impact